 Welcome to IUP, The College of Health & Human Services, the Department of Nursing & Allied Health Professions, and the PhD program in nursing.
 We are excited to have you be part of this program.
 The 60 credit PhD in nursing program and the 33 credit DNP-PhD program are designed to meet your needs as a nursing professional.
 We welcome you to this challenging program that will prepare you as a researcher, leader, and expert nurse educator.
-You will join classmates in your cohort at either Indiana, the Dixon University Center in Harrisburg or Pittsburgh East as you progress through our course offerings.
 We hope you find this student handbook a valuable resource as your progress through the program.
 Feel free to contact the School of Graduate Studies and Research (SGSR), the Department of Nursing & Allied Health Professions, or myself if you need assistance.
 We wish you success at IUP and hope you have a great experience.

-Dr. Teresa Shellenbarger Doctoral Nursing Program Coordinator
+Dr. Kristy Chunta Doctoral Nursing Program Coordinator